About PSDF

 Tina Jordan’s connections to musical performance and support of the arts has been a constant throughout her life.
 After exploring Ballroom dancing and forms of folk dance, she started swing dancing in 1997.
 In the decades since she has traveled to numerous dance events and is on staff at Camp Hollywood, the biggest swing dance event in the Western United States.
 Tina has used her BA in Business Economics and Masters in Organizational Management to support a variety of non-profits including recording audio textbooks for Learning Ally, serving on the Volunteer Advisory Committee of the Santa Barbara International Film Festival, and performing with the semi-professional 100 voice Angeles Chorale.
 Tina is also involved in Social Justice education and volunteering in the Los Angeles area and believes we can use music, dance and its history to connect to each other to change our world.

-Laura Keat, President
+Laura Keat, Director

 Laura Keat is a Colorado-born dancer, teacher, competitor, judge, DJ, mentor, event organizer, and community leader.
 She specializes in the artforms rooted in and strongly influenced by African American music and culture including Lindy Hop, Balboa, Collegiate Shag, St. Louis Shag and Charleston.
 Laura’s experience as a professional swing dancer brings a unique perspective and skillset to the Pacific Swing Dance Foundation’s board of directors.